 Technically, the German pronunciation of my first name is /ɡʁeːtçən/ and the Scottish pronunciation of my last name ends with a voiceless velar fricative, but if your native language doesn’t have these sounds or those in the anglicization that I use, please feel free to adapt the phonology as needed!
 I find it very interesting what different phonologies do with my rather phonotactically challenging name and I do it myself in other languages — for example, I shift the stress to the final syllable when I’m introducing myself in French.
-(If you’re actually German or Scottish, go ahead and pronounce my name “properly”, but otherwise please don’t worry about it!)
+(If you’re actually German or Scottish, go ahead and pronounce my name “properly”, but otherwise please just use my pronunciation or its best adaptation to your native language!)

 My last name is often misspelled McCullough, McCullouch, McCullogh, McColloch, McCulluch, McColluch, McCullock, McCulla, MacCulla, MacCulloch, McCullagh, MacCullough, McCully, McCollough, McCoulough, etc. Many of these are legit spellings that other people use, but they are not my spelling, so welcome if you’ve arrived at this page from the best guess of a search engine!